 A new year has started and it’s time to look at the prices in Romania and see how they changed compared to last year.
-Overall, there has been an increase in the price of gas, which resulted in an increase of mostly everything else so the cost of living in Romania in 2014 (as well as Bucharest) has increased.
-But is it still possible to live in this country on a budget of $1,000 (or $1,500 per family)?
-Let’s check out the cost of living in Romania & Bucharest in 2014 to find out!
+Overall, there has been an increase in the price of gas, which resulted in an increase of mostly everything else so the cost of living in Romania in 2014 (as well as Bucharest) has increased a bit.

 Before we proceed, though, please have in mind that prices might vary slightly based on the time of the year (summer means VERY cheap vegetables and fruits) or the city (smaller cities usually have lower prices).
 I am trying to create this list based on supermarket prices, which should be pretty much the same in every city, but still the season matters a lot.
 These being said, let’s check out the cost of living in Romania in 2014 (with Bucharest data too)

 Rent (1 room, city center): $250 ($350 in Bucharest)

 Rent (1 room, outside of center): $200 ($270 in Bucharest)

 Rent (3 room apartment, city center): $450 ($650 in Bucharest)

 Rent (3 room apartment, outside of center): $380 ($450 in Bucharest)